 Market entry strategies include but are not limited to advertising in local newspapers, magazines, radio, television, and road billboards.
 Since the majority of the population is considered poor and middle class, there is a lot of advertisement via radio.
-Radio is the number one means when trying to reach a broader audience.
+Radio is the number one means for reaching a broader audience.
 TV ads are also considered very effective.
-These are, however, directed at a higher-income segment.
-Advertising for higher-income segments of the population can be found in newspapers, television, cinema, and cell phone text messaging.
+These are directed at a higher-income segment.
+Advertising for higher-income segments of the population can also be found in newspapers, television, cinema, and cell phone text messaging.